 The different types of mortgages in the UK:

-First-time buyer Mortgage:
+First-time buyer contractor mortgage:

 If you are a first-time buyer looking for UK contractor mortgages, you are in a good position.
 This is because there are many Government-backed schemes that can help you purchase your first home:

 UK contractor mortgages -Shared Ownership

 The Shared Ownership scheme is a cross between buying a home and renting.
 As a result, you can own from a quarter to up to three-quarters of a property.
 As part of this, you will rent the remaining part of the property from the Government at a reduced rate.

 When you consider a mortgage, if you are looking to move to another property or if your current mortgage deal has ended, you can consider a re-mortgage.
 Please note, this process is switching onto a new mortgage deal, whether with the same provider or a different lender.
 In doing so, you could save money in the long run.
 In addition, you could also request to borrow more for home improvements.